Who should I contact in case information or additional help is needed?

 Shelve/Shut Off VMs you do not need at the moment

 It is important to understand that our (physical) resources are limited.
-Please do not run idle VMs and free resources for other users.
-This function was called UNDEPLOY (and RESUME) in the old cloud system and is called Shelve/Unshelve in OpenStack.
+Please do not run idle VMs but free resources to other users.
+This function was called UNDEPLOY (and RESUME) in the old cloud system and it is called Shelve / Unshelve Instance in OpenStack.

-Shelving a VM means that this machine is shut down and the resources consumed are freed.
-The IP and MAC addresses of the network interfaces as well as floating IP address assigned to the VM will stay assigned and will become available when the VM is unshelved again in a later point in time.
+Shelving a VM means that this machine is orderly shut off and the resources consumed are freed.
+The IP and MAC addresses of the network interfaces as well as floating IP addresses assigned to the VM will stay assigned and will become available when the VM is unshelved again in a later point in time.
 However, the number of CPUs, RAM and disks are counted in the quota of the particular user.
 If you need to free up your quota you must delete existing VMs.